 A recent survey by Having Kids suggests that people are ready, and it might be time, to push back against celebrities modeling poor family planning.

 The push for larger families, from taxes to celebrities, relies on an underlying and outdated family planning model, developed decades ago, that is all about what parents want.
 Under that model, parents should decide to have kids based on whatever makes the parents happy in the short-term, rather than planning their families around what kids need in the long-term.
 And as such, parents are left easy targets for politicians and businesses that profit from urging them to have more kids.
 The parent-first model does more than just destroy our and our kids’ environment – it is widening the gap between rich and poor, degrading our democracies, and bringing kids into abusive and neglectful homes.

-Fair Start Movement instead promotes a child-first Fair Start family planning model is that designed around what all kids need in the long-term.
+Having Kids instead promotes a child-first Fair Start family planning model is that designed around what all kids need in the long-term.
 The model urges parents to wait to have their first child, urges them to work with the community to get the resources they and their child need for a fair start in life, and promotes smaller and more equitable families.

 Parents are beginning to adopt the Fair Start model, and pushing back against the trend of celebrities modeling larger families.
 You can too, and speak out for a better future for all.

 Learn more at HavingKids.org.
 Your future depends on better family planning for all.
 Protect yourself and the ones you love.